A unified framework for geometry-independent operator learning in cardiac electrophysiology simulations

-We evaluated the contribution of each anatomical input modality by removing spatial coordinates, fibre orientation, and surface area features in turn, and retraining the model under each condition.
-Performance was assessed using two complementary metrics: Mean Absolute Error (MAE), which quantifies the numerical accuracy (error in milliseconds), and the Structural Similarity Index Measure (SSIM) \cite{wang2004image}, which measures the spatial fidelity and structural quality of the predicted activation maps.
-All analyses in this section were performed using 5-fold cross-validation.
-Unless stated otherwise, experiments were conducted on Dataset A, with cross-domain evaluations involving both Datasets A and B.
+We quantified the contribution of individual anatomical input modalities by removing spatial coordinates, fibre orientation, and surface area features, retraining the model under each configuration.
+Model performance was evaluated using mean absolute error (MAE), which captures numerical accuracy in milliseconds, and the structural similarity index measure (SSIM) \cite{wang2004image}, which assesses spatial fidelity of the predicted activation maps.
+All results are reported using five-fold cross-validation.
+Unless otherwise stated, experiments were conducted on Dataset A, with cross-domain evaluations involving both Datasets A and B.

-The results in Fig.~\ref{fig:results}a show that incorporating all three feature types achieves accurate and spatially smooth LAT predictions (MAE $6.09 \pm 0.26$ ms; SSIM $0.963 \pm 0.001$).
-Removing the surface area feature results in a pronounced degradation in performance (MAE $9.88 \pm 0.81$ ms), indicating that global anatomical scaling is an essential contextual signal for correct wavefront organisation.
-Similarly, excluding spatial coordinates reduces both numerical accuracy and structural similarity (MAE $9.04 \pm 0.44$ ms; SSIM $0.948 \pm 0.002$), demonstrating that explicit localisation in the UAC domain is critical for resolving conduction pathways.
+As shown in Fig. \ref{fig:results}a, incorporating all anatomical features yields accurate and spatially coherent predictions of local activation time.
+Removing the surface area feature leads to a substantial degradation in performance, highlighting the importance of global anatomical scaling for correctly organising activation wavefronts.
+Similarly, excluding spatial coordinates significantly reduces both numerical accuracy and structural similarity, demonstrating that explicit localisation in the UAC domain is essential for resolving conduction pathways.

 In contrast, removing fibre orientation features unexpectedly improves predictive performance across both metrics.
 This observation indicates that, in the present formulation, fibre orientation does not provide an informative signal beyond that already captured by geometric coordinates and global anatomical features.
 Consequently, fibre orientation inputs were excluded from all subsequent experiments.
 This finding does not imply that fibre orientation is unimportant for cardiac electrophysiology, but rather that its current atlas-based representation, when projected into the intrinsic coordinate domain, does not contribute additional predictive value for this task.